Pylons/pyramid/docs/narr/environment.rst

 Environment Variables and ``.ini`` File Settings
 ================================================

-:mod:`repoze.bfg` behavior can be configured through a combination of operating system environment variables and ``.ini`` configuration file application section settings.
+:mod:`pyramid` behavior can be configured through a combination of operating system environment variables and ``.ini`` configuration file application section settings.
 The meaning of the environment variables and the configuration file settings overlap.